MCreator/MCreator/plugins/mcreator-localization/help/default/beitem/is_hidden_commands.md

-If selected, this will remove the item from commands like `/give`
+If the parameter is selected, the item will not appear in commands like `/give`